We are proud to be part of a partnership to protect one of the planet’s most critical ecosystems: mangrove forests.

 An alliance for mangroves

-The Mangrove Alliance, or Alianza Manglar in Spanish, is a coalition of community-based conservation organizations concerned with protecting the mangrove forests of El Salvador.
-The Alliance was established by our partners in 2016 as we recognized that only by working together could we effectively counteract the loss of these irreplaceable ecosystems.
+The Mangrove Alliance (Alianza Manglar in Spanish) is a coalition of community-based conservation organizations concerned with protecting the mangrove forests of Mesoamerica (Mexico and Central America).
+The Alliance began with our partners in El Salvador in 2016, who recognize that only by working together can we effectively counteract the loss of these critical ecosystems.
+The Alliance is now working with representatives of mangrove conservation initiatives across the region.

-The Mangrove Alliance facilitates coordination and collaboration among all the actors who have a stake in the wellbeing of the mangrove forests of El Salvador – first and foremost the local communities who live from the forest, as well as conservation organizations, scientists and other experts, and policymakers.
+The Mangrove Alliance facilitates coordination and collaboration among all the actors who have a stake in the well-being of the mangrove forests of Mesoamerica – first and foremost the local communities who live from the forest, as well as conservation organizations, scientists and other experts, and policymakers.

 The vision and leadership of local communities are the heart of the Mangrove Alliance.
 Local resource users share power and responsibility with the government in a co-management framework, enhancing environmental conservation while empowering local communities to sustainably access resources from protected areas.
 Research shows that deforestation rates inside protected areas legally managed by the communities that depend on them are two to three times lower than in other forests.
 Co-management puts local communities in a leading role and is the most effective and morally just way to achieve long-term conservation goals.